leadscales/leadhud/README.md

 LeadHUD is still work in progress and will remain so for a while.
 Plans are to have almost every element customized and to fit in with the current style of the HUD.

+# Notice

+`-dxlevel 90` or higher is required for this HUD to work properly.
+Anything lower will cause extreme visual issues and pull the hud below usability.
+If you do not know what this means, you probably are using `-dxlevel 90` or higher.

 # Installation

 Clone the repo with git or download the zip manually, extract it, and drag and drop the `leadhud-main` folder into the `/tf/custom/` folder.